mofeimw/notes/apush.md

     - Laissez Faire capitalists strongly supported the overthrow of the Hawaiian monarchy in 1893
         - Led to the US annexing Hawaii in 1898 - new markets
     - **Open Door Policy** between China and the US in 1899-1900
+        - China was carved into *Spheres of Influence* at the time
         - Advocated for equal trading rights in all the ports of China, which were being consumed by European powers

 ### Politics (again and again)